norcams/iaas/docs/security/api-endpoints.rst

   security impact.*

 ``[N/A]`` **Document middleware**
-  We should careful when implementating non-standard software in the middleware, and this should be thoroughly documented.
+  We should be careful when implementing non-standard software in the middleware, and this should be thoroughly documented.

   * We are not using any non-standard middleware